huyingjie/Awesome-shiny-apps-for-statistics/README.md

 Several ways you can help

-1. Add latest and greatest shiny apps for statistics
+1. Add latest and greatest Shiny Apps that explain statistics concepts
-2. Delete broken links to shiny apps
+2. Delete broken links to Shiny Apps
-3. Delete links to low-quality shiny apps
+3. Delete links to low-quality Shiny Apps
 4. Design the appearance of [the website](http://asas.yingjiehu.com)
+5. Fix any typo
+6. Rewrite the title and description of any Shiny Apps to make them more easily understood
+7. Suggest different ways to categorize

 Please adhere to the [contribution guidelines](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics/blob/master/CONTRIBUTING.md).